meladroit/svdt/README.md

 When svdt starts up, it checks for whether the target game is on a gamecard or the SD card.
 * If the target is a gamecard, svdt automatically fetches the game title (the short English title in exeFS:/icon).
-* If the target is a digital game, svdt will automatically fetch the game title, but will ask for confirmation.
+* If the target is a digital game, svdt automatically fetches the game title, but also asks for confirmation.
 Use left/right buttons on the D-pad to browse through the title list, and press A to select a title.
 (You can also press B to skip this step.)

 If the selected title uses anti-savegame restore, svdt has some built-in measures to automatically use the secure value currently in save data when restoring older save files. svdt will prompt you to enable this if it starts up successfully, but will attempt to automatically work against anti-savegame restore in emergency mode.